Islam in Malaysia: History

 Scholarly discussions on the first and early propagation of Islam in the Malay Peninsula have been inconclusive due to the paucity of documentary evidence.
 However, the main theory of the Islamization of the area comes either from the Indian subcontinent (either Gujarat or South India) or the Arab-Persian lands and this most likely started in the 12th century.

-However, the recent discovery of a Muslim tombstone in Pahang, which has been dated to 419 AH (1028 AD), suggests Islam's presence in the Malay world much earlier, however the majority of those inscriptions were about foreign Muslims.
+However, the discovery of a Muslim tombstone in Pahang, which has been dated to 419 AH (1028 CE), suggests Islam's presence in the Malay world much earlier, however the majority of those inscriptions were about foreign Muslims.
 In the 19th century, the Terengganu Inscription Stone was found in Kuala Berang, Terengganu, highlighting the evidence of Islam in the Malay state, the stone is dated to either the year 1303 or 1383.
 Sultan Megat Iskandar Shah, previously known as Parameswara prior to his conversion, is the first Sultan of Melaka in the early 15th century.
 He converted to Islam after marrying a princess from Pasai, of present-day Indonesia.

 The religion was adopted peacefully by the people of the coastal trading ports in modern-day Malaysia and Indonesia, absorbing rather than conquering existing beliefs.
 Islam gradually spread from coastal ports to the hinterland, by the 17th century the majority of people in the Malay Peninsula had converted to Islam.